replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 ### Generate a Bundle on a Running Cluster

-If the admin console is running and the application is installed, run the following command to generate a support bundle that includes customizations provided by the software vendor:
+If the admin console is running and the application is installed, run the following command to generate a support bundle that includes customizations provided by your vendor:

   ```
   kubectl support-bundle secrets/NAMESPACE/APP_NAMEkotsadm-supportbundle